 Writing instruments have become quite rare after the computer era set in.
 But some pens never get out of vogue, which explains the need for an auction to bring a selection of rare pens under the hammer.
 The auction will be headlined by some delicate and beautiful instruments from Dunhill-Namiki, especially the Dunhill-Namiki Lake Biwa maki-e fountain pen.
 Crafted using the finest Japanese lacquer techniques, the pen was created in 1930 through collaboration between Dunhill and Namiki.
 The pen is touted to fetch $15,000-30,000.

-Other pens from same lot is the limited edition pens which spot gold dust and mother-of-pearl Raden detailing, a tribute to the 1900s “Dunhill Motorities” automobile accessories.
-To be sold along with original packaging and papers, and the pen is said to earn between $20,000 and30, 000.
-Also on sale is the third Krone Pink Stingray offing from limited edition of eight.
-Crafted out of original pink stingray cap and pink diamonds this sterling silver pen is estimated at $8,000-10,000.
+Other pens from the same lot are the limited edition pens, which spot gold dust and mother-of-pearl Raden detailing, a tribute to the 1900s “Dunhill Motorities” automobile accessories.
+To be sold along with original packaging and papers, the pen is said to earn between $20,000 and30, 000.
+Also on sale is the third Krone Pink Stingray offing from a limited edition of eight.
+Crafted out of original pink stingray cap and pink diamonds, this sterling silver pen is estimated at $8,000-10,000.